What Are The Classification Of Financial Markets?

 - By Maturity of Claim

-- By Timing of Delivery
+- By the Timing of Delivery

 - By Organizational Structure

-Let us discuss each one of them in detail –
+Let us discuss classification of international financial markets in detail –

 #1 – By Nature of Claim